 The Iowa Public Information Board

-We worked for passage of a bill in the Iowa Legislature to create an Iowa Public Information Board that holds government officials more accountable for open records.
-We continue to be a strong member and supporter.
+We worked for passage of a bill in the Iowa Legislature to create an Iowa Public Information Board, which we hoped would hold government officials more accountable for providing open records.
 Find out more.

 Records of Strip-Searching of Students